 The American Standardbred is most often regarded as a track star, and seen in harness.
 But, they make great riding horses too.
-Some are bred as trotting horses, but many still do single-foot.
+Some are bred as trotting horses, but many still do single-foot or what some call a runnning walk.
 Pacers single-foot or amble and pace.
-Pacers are often considered more easy going than the trotters, who many people feel are more like Thoroughbreds in their temperament.
+Pacers are often considered more easy-going than the trotters, who many people feel are more like Thoroughbreds in their temperament.

 06 of 09

 Kentucky Mountain Saddle Horse